Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Searching/Bit Masking/Number of Subsets with 0 XOR/README.md

 ## Solution [Meet In The Middle]
 `For array size reaches 40`
+- Solve right half [max n = 20]. count number of subsequences with 0 xor and store also the frequency of XORs
+- Solve left half [max n = 20]. count number of subsequences with 0 xor and add to the answer the freq[XOR]
 ```cpp
 bool getBit(int num, int index){
     return (1 << index) & num;